Introduction

 Utility

-Run Through is the top upgrade to Skewer.
-You can still run both, and you should absolutely plan to when the majority of the enemies have shield, but most of the time it’s becoming less and less interesting to require a two card combo for an AoE hitting for just one extra damage.
-As a result, unless there are an abundance of shielded enemies, you can bring the more flexible Spare Dagger instead, cutting both Skewer and Overwhelming Assault.
+Run Through is a very straightforward upgrade to Skewer.
+You can still run both, and you should absolutely plan to when the majority of the enemies have shield, but most of the time it’s becoming less and less interesting to require a two card combo for an AOE hitting for just one

 Leaping